-• A modern, high quality fleet.
-As of September 30, 2006, our three VLCC and four Aframax vessels had a weighted average age of 6.6 years, compared with a weighted average age for the world tanker fleet of 9.5 years.
-All of our tankers are of double hull construction and were designed and built to OSG's specifications and, prior to the IPO, were only operated by OSG.
+-> A modern, high quality fleet.
+As of July 1, 2005, our three VLCC and four Aframax vessels had a weighted average age of 5.4 years, compared with a weighted average age for the world tanker fleet of 9.6 years.
+All of our tankers are of double hull construction and were designed and built to

+OSG's specifications and have only been operated by OSG.
 We believe they are among the most efficient and safest tankers in the world.
 We believe that owning and maintaining a modern, high quality fleet reduces off hire time and operating costs, improves safety and environmental performance and provides us with a competitive advantage in securing employment for our ships.

-- Participation in OSG's pooling arrangements.
-We believe that we benefit from OSG's membership in the Tankers International Pool for VLCCs and the Aframax International Pool for Aframaxes, and we expect OSG's subsidiaries to continue to operate our vessels in these pools.
-We believe that, over a longer period of time, our potential to earn additional hire will be enhanced by the higher utilization rates and lower overhead costs that a vessel operating inside a pool can achieve compared with a vessel operating independently outside of a pool. - An experienced management team.
+- -> Participation in OSG's pooling arrangements.
+We expect to benefit from OSG's membership in the Tankers International Pool for VLCCs and the Aframax International Pool for Aframaxes, as we expect OSG's subsidiaries will operate our vessels in these pools.
+We believe that, over a longer period of time, our potential to earn additional hire will be enhanced by the higher utilization rates and lower overhead costs that a vessel operating inside a pool can achieve compared with a vessel operating independently outside of a pool. - -> An experienced management team.
 Our management team is led by Ole Jacob Diesen, our chief executive officer, who has over 30 years of experience in the shipping industry.
 Mr. Diesen has been an independent corporate and financial management consultant since 1997 and has extensive experience in the shipping industry, including advising on a broad range of shipping transactions such as vessel sales and financings, vessel charters, pooling and technical management agreements.